-There are several routes to American citizenship, but the main one is that if you’re born in the US then you automatically become an American Citizen.
+There are several routes to American citizenship, but the main one is that if you’re born in the US then you automatically become an American citizen.

-Some people are born in the US to foreign parents who may be there temporarily though, studying, on a temporary work assignment, or just on holiday.
+Some people are born in the US to foreign parents who may be there temporarily though, perhaps studying, on a temporary work assignment, or just on holiday.
 These families often return to their ‘home’ country without applying for a US passport for their child who was born in the US.

 US law also requires all US citizens to file US taxes, reporting their global income, whether they live in the US or abroad.

-US tax filing rules for American Citizens living abroad
+US tax filing rules for American citizens living abroad

 Americans living abroad also often have to report their foreign bank and investment accounts, their business interests, and sometimes their assets.